chandler20060524-droid/RapidRecall/README.md

 -   **User-Friendly Interface:** The app provided a simple and attractive user interface to enhance ease of use.

-## Note
+## Note:

-Due to the design, the records of this game is only session persistent.
+Due to game design, the records of this game is only session persistent.